Five Things to Master Before Graduation

 I applied at a gazillion places before being called for an interview.
 Of course, I was psyched and ready to go.
 Once again, look presentable, finish my daily duties, and then, voila!
 I knew what had to be done, and I did it.
 I felt accomplished every day, but that clearly wasn’t enough.

 Think of an internship as a gateway, not an open door.
-The goal is to leave an impression, but not only by looking presentable.
+The goal is to leave an impression, but not only by looking presentable and ready to follow instructions.
 Walk in ready to learn, but also ready to apply what you’ve learned.
 Seems logical, right?
 And simple?
 Def!

 Internships aren’t just about paperwork.
 It’s about applying your skills to give quality input and learning from the feedback.
 It’s also about making professional connections and acquiring the skills needed for the job you’re trying to get.
 Use your internship to talk to people in different departments, offer help whenever possible, and ask a million questions!
 In a perfect world, a good internship should end with a great mentor.